-Executive search can appear to be accessible only to an elite group of recruitment professionals who have graduated from the fee-chasing agency world into the more prestigious arena of retained and exclusive search.
-As Katrina and I both started as agency recruiters, we were interested to learn from this week’s guest, Lewis Maleh, was the myth actually the truth or did we simply have a massive agency-induced inferiority complex about this haloed ground of recruitment.
+Executive search can appear to be accessible only to an elite group of recruitment professionals.
+Recruitment professionals who have graduated from the fee-chasing agency world and into the more prestigious arena of retained and exclusive search.
+As Katrina and I both started as agency recruiters, we were interested to learn from this week’s guest, Lewis Maleh, if the myth was actually the truth or did we simply have a massive agency-induced inferiority complex about this haloed ground of recruitment.

-Lewis, like us, started his career agency-side before he established his own Exec Search company in 2010, and it’s intriguing to learn why he set-up his own business and he tells that he was “keen to start my own business again” and he decided on Exec Search because “you tend to start a business in something you are good at”.
+Lewis, like us, started his career agency-side before he established his own Executive Search company in 2010.
+It is intriguing to learn why he set-up his own business and that he was “keen to start my own business again”.
+Lewis decided on Exec Search because “you tend to start a business in something you are good at”.

-In the first part of the show, we also cover why a client should select Exec Search as opposed to a contingent supplier and we discuss why Lewis thinks “the hidden cost in recruitment is candidate retention” and how “incentives govern behaviour”.
-He also explains why it’s a fair exchange if “the client commits money, I commit my time” as he encourages his clients to think if the partnership as a “team game”.
+In the first part of the show, we also cover why a client should select Exec Search as opposed to a contingent supplier.
+We discuss why Lewis thinks “the hidden cost in recruitment is candidate retention” and how “incentives govern behaviour”.
+He also explains why it’s a fair exchange if “The client commits money, I commit my time”.
+Lewis encourages his clients to think of the partnership as a “Team game”.

 It’s all about storytelling!

-Focusing on Lewes’ comments about storytelling, he tells us how important it is as “people buy into me, my story, my values and my journey” and he then reframes this in the context of a candidate and his understanding that “they want to know, is the next chapter of my career going to be in this company and what’s the story going to be” so it’s important for him to “structure everything around storytelling”.
+Focusing on Lewis’ comments about storytelling, he tells us how important it is as “people buy into me, my story, my values, and my journey” and then reframes this in the context of a candidate and his understanding that “they want to know, is the next chapter of my career going to be in this company and what’s the story going to be”.
+So it’s important for him to “structure everything around storytelling”.

-To close, Lewes tells us “I think of my business as generating content”, he goes on to say “I don’t sell anything, advertise – I just create content that I think my network and community would be interested in”.
+To close, Lewis tells us “I think of my business as generating content”, “I don’t sell anything, advertise.
+I just create content that I think my network and community would be interested in”.

 If that wasn’t enough, you’ll hear Lewis talk about: